kyralianaka/Complexity/README.md

 To calculate the normalized compression distance of sequences, different compressors may be used.
-The compressors supported by NCD.py include gzip, bzip, snappy, ppm (prediction by partial matching), ppmc, and the LZ Complexity itself substituted for the compression value.
+The compressors supported by NCD.py include gzip, bzip, snappy, ppm (prediction by partial matching algorithm developed by [Nayuki](github.com/nayuki/Reference-arithmetic-coding)), ppmc, and the LZ Complexity itself substituted for the compression value.

 ## Installation